 Through air sampling, it’s possible to find the total levels of viable bacteria and fungi within the workplace, discerning the predominant culturable species.
 Microbiological dip-slide testing is used to monitor microbial growth within the workplace to see the level of bacterial contamination (colony-forming units per millilitre) of sample fluid.

 Air Sampling Assessments at WG Safety

 Our BOHS-qualified consultants have the knowledge and experience to carry out occupational air sampling for dust, fume and vapour, in a wide range of different industrial and manufacturing workplaces.
-Our team employs current sampling methodologies and latest air sampling tools to carry out personal and background monitoring.
+Our team employs current sampling methodologies and latest air sampling equipment such as use of the Casella Apex 2 pro sampling pumps to carry out personal and background monitoring.
 We measure the exposure levels and evaluate the risks, providing reports that outline any areas needed to develop a strategy of action with practical solutions.

 Based in Cannock, for more information about workplace air sampling assessments, please feel free to get in touch with our team by completing our online contact form, or by emailing us directly at firstname.lastname@example.org.
 You can also call us on 01543 670067 and a member of our team will be pleased to help you with any questions you may have for us about air sampling assessments or any other services.